zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/introduction/introduction.md

 ### Objectives
 In the next 15 minutes, you will:
 * Deploy an Autonomous Database instance that is optimized for data warehousing workloads
-* Use Autonomous Database tools to load and link data lake sources
+* Use Autonomous Database tools to load data lake sources
 * Use advanced SQL to uncover issues and possibilities